 But the power of the crypto revolution does not reside in its roots alone.
 It draws from the clarity of its definition of freedom, which its protocol executes.
 Moreover, its revolutionary strengths extend far beyond the trusted third parties known as leaders.
 Which additional characteristics ensure that cryptocurrency will be revolution unlike anything the world has seen?

 [To be continued next week.]

 Reprints of this article should credit bitcoin.com and include a link back to the original links to all previous chapters

 Wendy McElroy has agreed to ”live-publish” her new book The Satoshi Revolution exclusively with Bitcoin.com.
 Every Saturday you’ll find another installment in a series of posts planned to conclude after about 18 months.
 Altogether they’ll make up her new book ”The Satoshi Revolution”.
 Read it here first.

-The post Wendy McElroy: Are You Part of the Revolution or Part of the War? appeared first on Bitcoin News .
+The post Wendy McElroy: The Key to the Crypto Revolution’s Success is Overlooked appeared first on Bitcoin News .